voidfiles/rumproarious.com/content/post/2019-12-13-easy-simple-complicated-complex.markdown

 Easy is hard.

-Rich Hickey in his talk "[Simple Made Easy](https://www.infoq.com/presentations/Simple-Made-Easy/)" walks us through this irony and why its so important that we continue to try and build easy to use systems.
+Rich Hickey in his talk "[Simple Made Easy](https://www.infoq.com/presentations/Simple-Made-Easy/)" walks us through this irony and why its so important that we continue to try and build easy to use systems. [^transcript]

+[^transcript]: Here is a [transcript](https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/SimpleMadeEasy.md) of the talk as well.